-RSL Music Technology
+NCFE Music Technology

-The RSL Music Technology classes follow a similarly practical curriculum, using Apple’s Logic X software to sequence their own music and the school’s Recording Studio to gain hands-on experience of recording technology.
+The NCFE Music Technology classes follow a similarly practical curriculum, using Apple’s Logic X software to sequence their own music and the school’s Recording Studio to gain hands-on experience of recording technology.
 Students also explore the stylistic traits of different musical genres through listening and analysis.